 Would you rather roll a boulder uphill or downhill?
 Earning compound interest is like rolling a boulder downhill.
 Paying off compound debt is like rolling a boulder uphill.
 As we said before, compound interest does not discriminate.
 It can be your best friend or your worst enemy.

 There are many ways that you can earn compound interest.
-Some of these methods are better than others, as you will see going through the examples.
-Interpreting compound interest rates can be confusing, so we are going to use the rule of 72 instead.
+Some of these methods are better than others as you will see by going through the examples.

-While this is the worst way to earn compound interest, the interest earned from a bank account is compound interest.
-With a Savings Account, Checking Account, Money Market or Certificate of Deposit, you can earn compound interest.
+While this isn't the best way to earn compound interest, interest earned from a bank account is compound interest.
+With a savings account, checking account, money market, or certificate of deposit, for example, you can earn compound interest.

 Investing in the stock market is one of the best ways to earn compound interest.
 If you are interested in learning more, check out our beginner's guide to investing in the stock market!

-With the stock market, higher risk yields a higher reward potential.
-Long term stock market investors can expect an average return of 10%.
+With the stock market, higher risk yields a higher potential for reward.
+Long-term stock market investors can expect an average annual return of 8 to 10%.
 It is important to remember that you will not see this type of return every single year!
 This is the average return experienced over a long period of time.

 At a 10% return, you would double your money every 7.2 years.
-This is why compound interest is referred to as the time value of money.
+This is why compound interest is best achieved when started at a young age.
 A young person would be able to experience more of these doubling cycles than an older person.
 This is why it is imperative that you get started early.
-If you are a young person reading this, you have a huge advantage because time is on your side!

 Another way you can earn compound interest is through dividends.
 Dividends are regular cash payments paid out to shareholders.
 A company can decide to retain earnings or share the earnings with shareholders in the form of dividend payments.

 When you are investing in a dividend stock, you have two options.
-The first option is to receive these dividends in cash.
-The second option is to reinvest these dividends.
-Reinvesting your dividends allows you to earn more dividends from your dividends (the same thing as earning interest on interest).
+The first option is to receive these dividends in cash and the second is to reinvest these dividends.
+Reinvesting your dividends allows you to earn more dividends because you now own more shares.

 In Year 2, they invest $115,000 in another piece of real estate.
 They fix it up and they earn another 15% return, but this time it is a profit of $17,250!

 At a 15% return per year, you would double your money every 4.8 years.
-Riskier investments have a higher potential return, and higher return investments will have a shorter doubling cycle.
+Remember, riskier investments have a higher potential return, and higher return investments will have a shorter doubling cycle.

 One of the problems with investing in real estate is that it typically requires a high upfront capital investment.
-If you are looking to own a two family home, get ready to put down $10,000 or more!
+If you are looking to own a two-family home, get ready to put down $20,000 or more!